-Until that question is decided, it is likely that the plaintiffs’ bar will try to find new ways to show that every aggrieved user of a website or service is in fact a subscriber to counteract the Eleventh Circuit’s holding.
-Companies should examine how they provide digital media services in the context of determining whether their users might be deemed “subscribers” under the Eleventh Circuit’s decision.
+Until that question is decided, it is likely that the plaintiffs’ bar will try to find new ways to show that every aggrieved user of a website or service is in fact a subscriber to counteract the 11th Circuit’s holding.
+Companies should examine how they provide digital media services in the context of determining whether their users might be deemed “subscribers” under the 11th Circuit’s decision.

 Is Your User a "Subscriber"?